Easily passes through the hair without damage

 About My Hair: Thick with waves

 As I’ve mentioned before on Byrdie, I rarely remember to brush my hair.
 I appreciate the shine-imparting effects, but I’m usually too lazy to be bothered to do anything more than a quick finger-comb.
 My hair type makes it easy for me to leave it alone; it’s thick and voluminous with a natural wave, allowing me to just roll out of bed and go.
-I’ve put it through a fair amount of bleaching over the last five years (varying shades of burgundy and fire-engine red highlights before settling on low-maintenance warm brunette), but it’s remained in good health.
+I’ve put it through a fair amount of bleaching over the last five years (varying shades of burgundy and fire-engine red highlights before settling on low-maintenance warm brunette), but it’s remained smooth and healthy-looking.

 I almost never touch heat tools or styling tools in general, so my hair usually air-dries a bit on the frizzy side.
 Since it’s been a solid year since I’ve gone in for a trim, my split ends have started piling up and I’ve noticed that my hair tangles more easily than usual.
 This worked out great for the purposes of my review.